griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 ____________________________

 When you have either finished ranking your neoantigen candidates or need to pause and would like to save your current evaluations, you can export the current main aggregate report using the export page.
-(If you are using R studio's default shiny app browser, you may run into the issue of not being able to properly export depending on your version.
-This is also why in the :ref:`prerequisites <launching_pvacview_label>` section, we recommend launching the shiny app in a different web browser)
+(!
+Note: If you run the app using the default RStudio browser, exports may not work correctly.
+We highly recommend launching the application in a different web browser, as described in the :ref:`prerequisites <launching_pvacview_label> section`.

 There are a couple things to note when exporting your current data: